-Skill 3: Elementary Foreign Language Competence
+Skill 3: Elementary Foreign Language Proficiency

-Because of the increasing globalization of culture, society, and the economy, students should have an elementary knowledge of a foreign language.
-Students achieve foreign language competence before entering Stony Brook in any of the following ways:
+Because of the increasing globalization of culture, society, and the economy, students should have proficiency in a foreign language.
+Students demonstrate achievement of foreign language proficiency before entering Stony Brook in any of the following ways:

-- A third-year high school Regents examination score of 85 or higher; - A score of 530 or higher on the SAT II in a foreign language; - A grade of 85 or higher on a third-level high school foreign language course (for students from NY state whose high schools do not offer the Regents examination and for out-of-state students); - A score of 3 or higher on a foreign language or literature AP exam; - Submitting secondary school transcripts and transcripts from previously attended universities that show a total of two years of formal language study in an institution where the language of instruction is other than English.
+- 1. A third-year high school Regents examination score of 85 or higher; - 2.
+A Stony Brook Foreign Language Placement exam score allowing enrollment in an intermediate-level language course (numbered 200 or above); - 3.
+A score of 530 or higher on the SAT II in a foreign language; - 4.
+A score of 3 or higher on a foreign language or literature AP exam; - 5.
+If students have previously attended at least two years at a secondary school or university where the primary language of instruction is other than English, then transcripts from the institution may be submitted to demonstrate foreign language proficiency.

-All entering students who have not achieved entry-level foreign language competence are urged to complete this requirement early in their academic careers.
-Students achieve foreign language competence at Stony Brook in one of the following ways:
+All entering students who have not demonstrated basic foreign language proficiency are urged to complete this requirement early in their academic careers.
+Students achieve foreign language proficiency at Stony Brook in one of the following ways:

-- Enrolling in and passing with a letter grade of C or higher the second semester of an elementary foreign language course numbered 101 or 112, or enrolling in and passing a foreign language course at the intermediate level or higher; - Obtaining equivalent transfer credit for a foreign language course numbered 101 or 112 or higher; - Passing a Stony Brook Challenge examination for a foreign language course numbered 101 or 112 or higher.
+- 1. Enrolling in and passing with a letter grade of C or higher the second semester of an elementary foreign language course numbered 101 or 112, or enrolling in and passing a foreign language course at the intermediate level or higher; - 2.
+Obtaining equivalent transfer credit for the second-semester introductory or higher level foreign language course, passed with a grade of C or higher; - 3.
+Passing a Stony Brook Challenge examination for a foreign language course numbered 101 or 112 or higher.

-- 1. Students who have scored between 75-84 on a third-year high school Regents examination, who have earned a grade of 75-84 on a third-level high school foreign language course, or who have earned a 500-520 on the SAT II in a foreign language and plan to satisfy the foreign language entry skill requirement by continuing their study in that language generally register for the second semester course (112) of that language if the previous coursework was completed within the last few years. - 2.
-Literature and culture courses taught in English translation under the auspices of the foreign language departments do not satisfy the elementary foreign language competence requirement. - 3.
-Students who received transfer credit for a foreign language course under the auspices of a college while in high school must attain the acceptable score on one of the standardized examinations listed above unless the course was taken on the campus of an accredited college and taught by a member of the college faculty. - 4.
-No credit is awarded for Stony Brook Challenge examinations taken to fulfill the elementary foreign language competence requirement unless the student meets the requirements outlined in "Guidelines for the Stony Brook Challenge Program," available in the Academic and Pre-Professional Advising Center. - 5.
-Students who know a language not offered at Stony Brook may satisfy the elementary foreign language competence requirement through the Challenge Examination Program by meeting the "Guidelines for the Stony Brook Challenge Program," although no credit will be awarded. - Satisfaction of the SUNY general education requirement in foreign language does not satisfy Stony Brook's elementary foreign language competence requirement.
+- 1. Literature and culture courses taught in English translation under the auspices of the foreign language departments do not satisfy the foreign language proficiency requirement. - 2.
+No credit is awarded for Stony Brook Challenge examinations taken to fulfill the foreign language proficiency requirement unless the student meets the requirements outlined in "Guidelines for the Stony Brook Challenge Program," available in the Academic and Transfer Advising Services Center. - 3.
+Students who know a language not offered at Stony Brook may satisfy the foreign language proficiency requirement through the Challenge Examination Program by meeting the "Guidelines for the Stony Brook Challenge Program," although no credit will be awarded. - 4.
+Satisfaction of the SUNY general education requirement in foreign language does not satisfy Stony Brook's foreign language proficiency requirement.